andreas41DK/pcm/README.md

 Having trouble with our Application?
 Read [FAQ](#faq) or create new issue [here](https://github.com/butsaty/pcm/issues)

-Have ideas or questions?
+Do you have ideas or questions?
 Send email to pc.manager.sup@gmail.com and we’ll help you sort it out.